Skip to main content

 Employees may be subject to tax withholding for non-dependent tuition remission.
 Tuition benefits extended to non-dependent students may create a taxable event for the employee for federal and/or state purposes.
 Employees are encouraged to consult with a tax advisor if they have questions related to this.

-Please download the Tuition Remission Eligibility Waiver Request Form and submit to Human Resources.
+Please download the Tuition Remission Eligibility Waiver Request Form (pdf opens in a new window) and submit to the Office of People and Culture.
 You will also need to Access Online Tuition Remission Form via MyDU

 Alumni Audit Discount Program